TFostero/CPSC210-2021W-T2/README.md

 - **X** and **Y** rocket position relative to launch site over time
 - **X** and **Y** rocket velocity over time
 - **X** and **Y** rocket acceleration over time
-- Rocket flight angle over time
+- Rocket model.flight angle over time

 I chose this project because I'd like to be able to create another version in the future that can be used to create a game to try to launch rockets into orbit.